hypercerts-org/hypercerts/docs/docs/developer/api/contracts/marketplace/TransferManager.md

 function splitItemsHypercert(address collection, address from, address to, uint256[] itemIds, uint256[] amounts) external nonpayable
 ```

-This function transfers items for a single Hypercert.
+This function splits and transfers a fraction of a hypercert.

-_It does not allow batch transferring if from = msg.sender since native function should be used._
+_It does not allow batch transferring._

 #### Parameters